Table of Content

 Automation does more than save time.
 It creates a system that is predictable, error-free, and scalable.
 This helps developers, operations teams, and the whole organization reach their full potential.

 Engineering teams can create a strong delivery system.
 This system allows for quick releases while keeping quality and stability.
-They can achieve this by using CI/CD, IaC, containerization, continuous monitoring, and smart testing throughout the process.
+They can achieve this by using CI/CD, IaC, application containerization, continuous monitoring, and smart testing throughout the process.

 As your systems grow, a good automation plan ensures you can scale confidently.
 It helps you develop quickly and adapt to customer needs easily.